A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Discussion

-Further, we analyzed the data types used by sub-research themes classified in each research themes to understand the trend of the data types used for each research purpose in more detail, as shown in Table \ref{table:researchtheme}.
-As a result, different trends were shown for the data types used according to the sub-research themes for each research theme.
-In NT and UP research themes, data types corresponding to context sensing or system sensing in all sub-research themes except one sub-research theme (i.e., MLMS) were utilized together with data types belonging to interaction sensing.
-In the case of EUI/UX research themes, there has been at least one research using data types belonging to context sensing or system sensing in addition to interaction sensing in four sub-research themes (i.e., CE, UIE, UIP, DEASD) out of six.
-In surveyed studies of six sub-research themes (i.e., APC, PPS, MDPS, GAT, CT, TRSGT) among nine sub-research themes belonging to PS and PTS research themes, only the types of data corresponding to interaction sensing was used.
-Through this result, this study identified the tendency of data types utilized according to the various research purpose and derived insights by interpreting them.
+Further, the data types used by sub-themes classified in each research theme were analyzed to understand the data types used for each research purpose in more detail, as shown in Table \ref{table:researchtheme}.
+As a result, different trends were shown for the data types used according to the sub-themes for each research theme.
+In NT and UP studies, data types corresponding to context sensing or system sensing data in all sub-themes except one sub-theme (i.e., MLMS) were utilized along with data types belonging to interaction sensing data.
+In the EUI/UX studies, there has been at least one research using data types belonging to context sensing or system sensing data in addition to interaction sensing data in four sub-themes (i.e., CE, UIE, UIP, DEASD) out of six sub-themes.
+In the PS and PTS studies, six sub-themes (i.e., APC, PPS, MDPS, GAT, CT, TRSGT) out of nine sub-themes only used interaction sensing data.
+Our analysis results helped researchers and practitioners identify the tendency of data types utilized according to various research purposes and derive new insights for selecting the range of data items to be collected for research planning.